 The Price Master of Public Policy equips you with the in-depth knowledge and skills you need to be an agent of change.
 As a student, you can expect the following from your education at USC Price:

-Quality: USC Price is ranked first among schools nationwide who offer an MPP program.
+Quality: USC Price is ranked among the top schools nationwide who offer an MPP program.

 Rigor: Demanding classes based on a strong analytical core.